 Mean score of companies in the Electricity from Other Sources industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Gran Tierra Energy reported total carbon emissions of approximately 450,519,000 kg CO2e.
 This figure includes Scope 1 emissions of about 273,975,000 kg CO2e, which encompasses direct emissions from operations, and Scope 2 emissions of approximately 176,544,000 kg CO2e, representing indirect emissions from purchased electricity.
-The combined Scope 1 and 2 emissions totalled 450,519,000 kg CO2e.
+The combined Scope 1 and 2 emissions totalled the same amount, indicating a consistent reporting methodology.
 Comparatively, in 2022, the company recorded total emissions of about 392,374,000 kg CO2e, with Scope 1 emissions at approximately 258,406,000 kg CO2e and Scope 2 emissions at around 133,968,000 kg CO2e.
-This indicates an increase in emissions from 2022 to 2023.
-Gran Tierra Energy has not disclosed any specific reduction targets or initiatives aimed at decreasing their carbon footprint.
-The absence of such commitments suggests a need for further action in line with industry standards for climate accountability.
-The company has not reported on Scope 3 emissions, which include indirect emissions from the value chain, indicating a potential area for future focus.
-Overall, Gran Tierra Energy's emissions data highlights the importance of establishing clear climate commitments and reduction strategies to align with global sustainability goals.
+This reflects a significant increase in emissions from 2022 to 2023, highlighting the challenges faced in reducing carbon output.
+Gran Tierra Energy has not disclosed any specific reduction targets or initiatives as part of its climate commitments.
+The absence of Science-Based Targets Initiative (SBTi) reduction targets suggests that the company may not yet have formalised a comprehensive strategy for emissions reduction.
+Furthermore, there is no data on Scope 3 emissions, which would include indirect emissions from the value chain.
+Overall, Gran Tierra Energy's emissions data indicates a need for enhanced climate strategies to address the rising emissions trend and to align with industry standards for sustainability and carbon neutrality.

 Access structured emissions data, company-specific emission factors, and source documents